Zren/zren.github.io/kde_docs/widget-Setup.md

 `Plasmoid.compactRepresentation` (with a capital) and `Plasmoid.fullRepresentation` are used to define the layout of the small "icon" view and the full "popup" view.
 These are both properties of the main `Item`.
 If neither are set, by default the main `Item` is the full representation.

-`Layout.preferredWidth` can be used to define the default width of a desktop/panel widget, or the size of the popup window (unless it is in the system tray).
-The system tray has a fixed hardcoded size for it's popups.
-It can also define the width of the compact "icon" view in the horizontal panel.
+`Layout.preferredWidth` can be used to define the default width of a panel widget, or the size of the popup window (unless it is in the system tray).
+The system tray has a fixed hardcoded size for it's popups. `Layout.preferredWidth` can also define the width of the compact "icon" view in the horizontal panel, not just the full "popup" width.
 Note that the `Layout.preferredWidth`/`Layout.preferredHeight` of the `Plasmoid.compactRepresentation` will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.

 `Layout.minimumWidth` can be used to define the minimum size for a desktop widget / popup.

+`width`/`height` (not `Layout.__`) can be used to define the default size of a desktop widget.
+Desktop widgets currently ignore `Layout.preferredWidth` when calculating the default size.

 You can set the tooltip contents and various other things in the `main.qml`.